The subcontinent of Glara, where Alto Stisboi flourished

 The Northwestern fringe of Baryon, facing Quark across the Dirac Sea developed a Low Superior culture, nearbaseline humans with mild tweaks or cybernetic enhancements raising their effective intelligence to a certain degree.
 The Department known as Su Glara which developed in this region was fast-moving and competitive, sometimes bewildering to the outsider, and regarded with suspicion by the mostly unaugmented Quarkians in their island continent.
 However the Glarans were not generally contemplative, rather they favoured cynicism, materialism and novelty over philosophy or spiritual development.

 By 2000 the population of Corona was already three billion, and Glara had half a billion of these.
-Glara was developing a distinctive culture, as noted above, but the influence of the global culture was also important, and also the interstellar network known as the Federation (the First Federation of Hu and Ai, as it is now known).
+Glara was developing a distinctive culture, as noted above, but the influence of the global culture was also important, and also the interstellar network known as the Federation of Sophonts (the First Federation, as it is now known).
 At this time, before the advent of wormhole technology, the Federation was bound together almost entirely by the exchange of information via message laser, with the occasional slower than light ship arriving from one or another of the colonies.

 One technology which was spreading from world to world at this time was improved gerontology, a field which had been quite advanced in the Old Solar system before the Technocalypse, but had been thrown into disarray by the collapse of medical infrastructure on Earth; a series of tailored diseases also effectively reduced the average life expectancy of the general population in the ensuing Dark Ages.
 But now life expectancy was on the rise again, and an individual on Corona at the beginning of the third Millennium a.t. could expect to live four hundred years or more.
 To avoid overpopulation, the death rate would have to match the birth rate within a close margin, but the death rate had fallen to a remarkable extent.